-Intermodal terminals to support Inland Rail in Melbourne and Brisbane
+Intermodal terminal to support Inland Rail in Melbourne and Brisbane

 Efficient intermodal terminals in Melbourne and Brisbane are critical to realising the benefits of Inland Rail and will also provide broader economic benefits including improving the competitiveness of Australia’s freight supply chain.

-The Australian Government is contributing $20 million to fund two business cases (capped at $10 million each) with the Victorian and Queensland Governments to consider the development of intermodal terminals in Melbourne and Brisbane capable of accommodating the Inland Rail service offering of double-stacked, 1,800m trains.
+In the 2019-20 Budget, $20 million was committed to fund two business cases (capped at $10 million each) with the Victorian and Queensland Governments to consider the development of intermodal terminals in Melbourne and Brisbane capable of accommodating the Inland Rail service offering of double-stacked, 1,800m trains.